 The City of Florence relies on groundwater as its primary supply source.
 Groundwater is obtained from deepwells drilled into the Middendorf and Black Creek aquifers.
-The City provides drinking water for approximately 76,500 people, including 27,650 residences and more than 3,000 businesses.
+The City provides drinking water for approximately 80,368 people, including 28,981 residences and more than 3,166 businesses.
 Approximately 68 percent of Florence's water is provided by the groundwater well system.
 The City of Florence also operates the Pee Dee River Regional Surface Water Plant.
 This plant, which utilizes the Pee Dee River as its source provides approximately 32 percent of Florence's water supply.
+"Clean water is the most essential resource issue of our lifetime and our children's lifetime.
+Water is life and clean water is synonymous to good health," said Drew Griffin, the City of Florence City Manager.